christian1251/CPSC362ProjectVision/README.md

 ## Project Vision

 For customers seeking an online marketplace, looking for StyleSpot branded clothing.
 The StyleSpot shop is a website that personalizes the user's experience and provides a variety of clothing options.
 Unlike other products, our site is aggressively priced.

 ---
+## How to Run Application
+These were the versions used to build the application:
+ * `npm: 11.3.0`
+ * `node: 20.17.0`

+Run `npm install` locally in the /shop folder.

+Use the following command to local host the code:

+`npm run dev -- --open`

+---
 ## Functional Requirements